Today, the Laudian Library and the Paddy Room are the

-When entering the Library & Study Centre from the north side, you will pass through a wide opening in the stone wall.
-As you look up, you will see the floor-to-ceiling windows of the seminar room on the left (pictured).
-There will be a sense of dramatic anticipation as you walk inside the building.
+When entering the Library & Study Centre from the north side, you pass through a wide opening in the stone wall.
+As you look up, you see the floor-to-ceiling windows of the seminar room on the left (pictured).
+There is a sense of dramatic anticipation as you walk inside the building.

 all photos Hufton+Crow, with thanks to Wright & Wright

 The ground floor

-On the ground floor there will be a direct route between Canterbury Quad (entered via the Otranto Passage) and Thomas White Quad.
-Readers will be able to enter and exit the new building from either north or south.
-Once inside, they will reach a large open-plan, informal study area filled with comfortable sofas and low tables.
+On the ground floor there is a direct route between Canterbury Quad (entered via the Otranto Passage) and Thomas White Quad.
+Readers are able to enter and exit the new building from either north or south.
+Once inside, they reach a large open-plan, informal study area filled with comfortable sofas and low tables.

-At the centre of the main axis of the building, there will be a welcoming atrium (pictured right) with a reader enquiry point and, outside, a courtyard garden seen through tall windows.
-From here readers will enter the Library & Study Centre’s ground floor reading room, a double-height space with natural light streaming down from the long roof light above.
+At the centre of the main axis of the building, there is a welcoming atrium (pictured right) with a reader enquiry point and, outside, a courtyard garden seen through tall windows.
+From here readers enter the Library & Study Centre’s ground floor reading room, a double-height space with natural light streaming down from the long roof light above.

-Here, readers will be able to sit at a number of large desks, with generous accommodation for each student’s laptop and books.
-The rest of the space will house open-access shelving and a study room.
+Here, readers are able to sit at a number of large desks, with generous accommodation for each student’s laptop and books.
+The rest of the space houses open-access shelving and a study room.

-This will be an airy and attractive space for readers to use.
-On the east side desks will overlook the double-height space of the ground floor reading room (pictured).
-Looking west, there will be views down onto the informal study area.
+This is an airy and attractive space for readers to use.
+On the east side desks overlook the double-height space of the ground floor reading room (pictured).
+Looking west, there are views down onto the informal study area.

 The first floor

-The main reading room on the first floor will be a bright, open and welcoming space.
-Readers will have the choice of sitting at a bank of desks looking out eastwards onto the Groves and the Great Lawn, or in more informal seating on the west side of the room.
+The main reading room on the first floor is a bright, open and welcoming space.
+Readers have the choice of sitting at a bank of desks looking out eastwards onto the Groves and the Great Lawn, or in more informal seating on the west side of the room.

-A row of high windows running the full length of both sides of the room will help to flood the space with natural light.
-Readers will be able to consult the collections housed in the room’s shoulder-height bookshelves.
+A row of high windows running the full length of both sides of the room helps to flood the space with natural light.
+Readers are able to consult the collections housed in the room’s shoulder-height bookshelves.